dreadlocked/ctf-writeups/nn8ed/README.md

 Found! nn8ed{This.Old.Challenge.With.Unic0de}
 ```

-So there's the flag, super funny challenge, I learned a lot about how NodeJS 8 works with Unicode and how inconsistencies at encoding treatment can compromise a system.
+So there's the flag.
+Super funny challenge, I learned a lot about how NodeJS 8 works with Unicode and how inconsistencies at encoding treatment can compromise a system.

 Congratz to ka0labs.org for this great challenge!